Gaurav-Pande/Image-Denoising/README.md

 <img src="assets/lgp_pca/doc/LPG_PCA_pipeline.png" width="600" height = "200"/>
 </center>

-### Limitations
+##### Limitations

 Following are limitations for this approach:

-- This approach expects an estimated noise level for better perforance.
-So, it may be required to fine tune the algorithm parameters for any new system.
+- This approach expects an estimated noise level as input for the algorithm.
 - This approach is compute intensive as it tries to do pixel processing for denoising each pixel.

 ## Results comparison across approaches: